michael-kh-chan/FizzBuzz/README.md

 # FizzBuzz
-A short page of codes on a simple FizzBuzz program
+This is just a short page of codes on a simple FizzBuzz program.
+It contains a few different versions of writing in the programme.
+I will continuously update this repo whenever I learn a new language.